 The instantaneous altitude data shall be checked for completeness.
 Data gaps shall be completed by data interpolation.
 The correctness of interpolated data shall be verified by a topographic map.
 It is recommended to correct interpolated data if the following condition applies:

-hGPS(t)-hmap(t)>40 m
+hGNSS(t)-hmap(t)>40 m

 The altitude correction shall be applied so that: